OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Console/Connecting-to-Wifi-Networks.md

 ![wifi-enable-button](../img/connecting-to-wifi-5.png)

-Your Omega will then restart the wireless adapter in order to apply the changes.
+Your Omega will then restart the wireless adapter in order to apply the changes and attempt to connect to the selected network.

 #### Removing a Network